| Behind the scenes look | Panaprium |

-Bhava-taṇhā ("craving for being" or "craving for becoming") [5], craving to be or become something, to unite with an experience [16].
+Bhava-taṇhā ("craving for becoming") [5] is craving to be or become something, to unite with an experience [16].

-This is ego-related, states Buddhist scholar Peter Harvey, the eternal seeking of certain identity and desire for a certain type of rebirth [5].
+This is ego-related, says Buddhist scholar Peter Harvey, the eternal seeking for identity and the desire for some type of rebirth or other [5].

 What is the true nature of all things, of all phenomena?
 They are (1) impermanent, (2) unsatisfactory, and (3) impersonal (not-self).

 But it is foolish to assume that this "impermanence" is eventual.
-It is in fact radical!
+In fact, it is radical (from the Latin radix, at its "root")!
 From moment to moment, things do not stand.
 They constantly fall away.
-They are always arising, turning, and passing not only at every moment but at every submoment.
-(A "moment," say of a "mind-moment" or citta, there are three phases: arising, turning, passing.
-The exact same thing is true of physical particles.
+They are always arising, turning, and passing, not only at every moment but at every submoment.

 When we are finally able to see things (cittas and kalapas, mind-moments and material particles) behaving as they have always behaved when we were blind to and deluded about what was really there all along, the mind/heart automatically lets go.
 There is no effort to do so.
 Seeing their true nature, we stop clinging.